Anzhenhua/academic-website/content/publication/conference-paper-JSC-2022/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *The 61st Symposium (Japanese) on Combustion*
+publication: In *The 60st Symposium (Japanese) on Combustion*
-publication_short: In *The 61st Symposium (Japanese) on Combustion*
+publication_short: In *The 60st Symposium (Japanese) on Combustion*

-abstract: A laboratory-scale liquid ammonia jet flame is investigated using Carrier-Phase Direct Numerical Simulation (CP-DNS) with a detailed reaction mechanism (Combust.
-Flame 204(2019)162175), which includes 42 chemical species and 130 reactions.
-The validity of the CP-DNS is evaluated by comparing the simulation results with the experimental data.
-Subsequently, flame structure and combustion characteristics are explored in detail.
-The results show that strong heat loss caused by the flash boiling significantly reduces the local heat release.
-From upstream to downstream, the combustion reactions are affected by different degrees of phase change.
-Notably, NO formation is much more significant in the downstream due to the higher ammonia concentration and local temperature.
+abstract: As a carbon-free fuel, ammonia has attracted significant attention.
+However, its low reactivity challenges its application in the realistic combustion system.
+It is a feasible strategy to enhance ammonia flame using online cracking since the cracked hydrogen could increase the stability, making it more similar to methane flame to realize the replacement.
+The present work investigates the partially cracked NH3/air flame in a model gas turbine.
+Experiment and the large eddy simulation coupled with flamelet generated manifold (FGM) model are used.
+Three NH3/air cracking ratio cases (cracking ratio, Cr = 0.2, 0.4, 0.6) are investigated.
+And the CH4 flame under a similar power value condition is also studied for comparison.
+The results indicate that when the ammonia cracking ratio reaches 40%, the flame structure and heat release characteristics are similar to pure methane flame, but the NO emission increases in cracking cases.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.